robynlm/aurel/docs/index.rst

 to calculate your own quantities.
 Likewise `estimates` is a list of estimates to calculate at each time step, available functions are in :ref:`estimates_list` but you can also pass custom functions to calculate your own estimates.
-See the examples.
+See the examples in :doc:`notebooks/Example_over_time`.

 .. toctree::
    :maxdepth: 1
+   :hidden:

    source/advice

 .. toctree::
    :maxdepth: 1
+   :hidden:

    source/CONTRIBUTING

 .. toctree::
    :maxdepth: 1
    :caption: Contents:
+   :hidden:

    source/core
-   source/coreanalytic
+   source/coresymbolic
    source/finitedifference
    source/maths
    source/numerical